mmzala/Blog/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uEtI7JRBVXk?si=IUPD75INWEhYRZ-o" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 During [4] [Siggraph 2016, Tiago Sousa and Jean Geffroy did a talk about graphics in Doom 2016](https://advances.realtimerendering.com/s2016/Siggraph2016_idTech6.pdf).
 There they touch upon how they implemented and used Clustered Shading in Doom 2016, to not only cull lights, but also decals and probes.
-They also talk about more interesting details regarding their game.
+They also talk about more interesting details regarding their graphics in-game.

 ### Sources <a name="conclusion2"></a>